polarwk/polarwk.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my B.E. of School of Software Engineering at Fudan University (Shanghai) in 2020.
+I obtained my B.E. of School of Software Engineering at Fudan Universityin 2020.
-Now, I am studying for a Ph.D. at Fudan University, under supervision of [Dr. WeiLi Han](http://homepage.fudan.edu.cn/wlhan/).
+And, I will study for a Ph.D. at Fudan University, under supervision of [Dr. WeiLi Han](http://homepage.fudan.edu.cn/wlhan/).

 My research interests include data analysis on the blockchain and the combination of blockchain and multi-party secure computing.